2019 Forum for Directors of Luxembourg Credit Institutions

 Thierry López has a professional experience of more than 25 years.
 He is CRO at Northern Trust Luxembourg.
 He has been/is member of various consultative committees for the CSSF and the ABBL (currently and a.o. he is Chairman of the ABBL Banking Supervision Committee and member of the CSSF Consultative Committee on Resolution).
 He is the founder (1997) and board member of ALRiM, the Luxembourg association for Risk Management Professionals.
 He has been / is involved in the academic circle and research as ALM/GRC/Risk Management Professor/speaker at a.o. the HEC-Business School of the University of Liège, the ILA and the House of Training (ATTF and IFBL).
 He wrote articles and well-known books in English with John Wiley & Sons and in French with De Boeck Université.

-Florian Narring is Principal Supervisor, DG Micro-Prudential Supervision I, Division 2, for the European Central Bank (ECB), a position he has held since 2014.
+Florian Narring is Principal Supervisor, DG Micro-Prudential Supervision I for the European Central Bank (ECB), a position he has held since 2014.
+He coordinates supervisory work in the area of governance & risk management.

 Karen O’Sullivan is head of the Innovation, payments, market infrastructures and governance department at the CSSF.